argoste/bago/doc/developer_manual.md

 description of the diagram.
 Text-based tools can be beneficial for many reason.

-+ The developer uses his/her favourite text editor, and don't have to switch to another tool to do diagrams. + Version Control friendly. + You don't have to sopend time rearranging your diagram, the tool does it.
++ The developer uses his/her favourite text editor, and don't have to switch to another tool to do diagrams.
++ Version Control friendly.
++ You don't have to spend time rearranging your diagram, the tool does that for you.

 There are many tools like this.
 There is Plantuml, UMLGraph, Mermaid.
 Why make another?
 Because I want a language that describes the semantics of the